sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 (which are **not** novel) have lived in one-off tweets and emails, but I think it is time to write them down in an organized way.

-# problem 0: stores to the heap need to be CASes
+# problem 0: stores to the heap need to be XCHGes

+(Edit: I initially had a few mistakes here -- I'd claimed that the stores need to be CAS'es when an XCHG would be sufficient.
+The order between the increment and the decrement was also incorrect.
+Thanks [@barrkel](https://disqus.com/by/barrkel/) for pointing these out!)

 Executing a store to the heap requires incrementing the refcount of the object stored, and decrementing the refcount of the object